verdaccio/verdaccio/website/docs/docker.md

   verdaccio/verdaccio
 ```

-Of course the numbers you give to `-p` paremeter need to match.
+Of course the numbers you give to the `-p` parameter need to match.

 ### Using HTTPS with Docker {#using-https-with-docker}
 You can configure the protocol verdaccio is going to listen on, similarly to the port configuration.